AndreiBarsan/andreibarsan.github.io/index.md

 robotics and long-term autonomy.
 I started in September 2017, under the supervision of
 <a href="http://www.cs.toronto.edu/~urtasun">Professor Raquel Urtasun</a>.

-I am also full-time research scientist at a stealth startup.
+I am also a full-time research scientist at a stealth startup.

 Before this, I spent three wonderful years as a researcher at [Uber Advanced Technologies Group (ATG)](https://www.uber.com/info/atg/) Toronto, working on